Functional ingredients to improve winemaking

 Tannins are able to produce hydroperoxides and free radicals, which can complex and destroy thiols and mercaptans, which are responsible for the unpleasant smell typical of cabbage and onions.
 This bad smell is formed during alcoholic fermentation due to poor hygiene, the presence of lees and the excessive use of sulphiting agents.

-The ability to capture free radicals is typical of all the tannins, especially hydrolysed tannins.
+The ability to capture free radicals is typical of all the tannins, especially hydrolyzed tannins.
 They can reduce the incidence of coronary heart disease among wine drinkers, particularly in the case with red wine.